 You need to know what you have.
 If you don't know the value of your shotgun and someone acts like they do, you could end up out of a good chunk of money.
 If you have any additional details that would add to the value of your firearm you should include that in your pricing consideration.

 Before setting a price, it's crucial to know exactly what kind of shotgun you're selling.
 Take note of the make, model, gauge, and any other distinguishing features that will help you assess its value.
 Limited edition models or models that were only produced for a short amount of time can have high values.

 The condition of your shotgun plays a significant role in determining its value.
 Carefully examine your firearm for any signs of wear, damage, or modifications, as these factors can impact its desirability and worth.

 Bear in mind that, just like new automobiles, firearms experience a shift in their "new" status once they've been "taken off the lot," metaphorically speaking.
 If you've handled the shotgun, loaded and unloaded it, or had it stashed under your bed for an extended period, even without firing it, it can no longer be classified as new.

 On the other hand, if it has been stored in its box and carefully handled on rare occasions, you may be able to sell it as "Brand New."

 f you'd rather save yourself some time and get a free cash offer for your handgun from Cash for Arms, click here to get started.

-In determining the value of a shotgun, it might be tempting to base your evaluation on the retail price or your original purchase amount.
+In determining the value of a shotgun, it might be tempting to base your evaluation on the original retail price or your purchase amount.
 However, these factors don't always reflect the actual value of your shotgun in today's market.